isabelxklee/dev-blog-posts/inverse_data_flow.md

 }
 ```

+This process of sharing data can become quite cumbersome and confusing to follow if there are several components with complex relationships.

 ## Summary
-1. Function definition in the parent component
+1. Define the function in the parent component.
-2. Send down the function as props to the child component
+2. Send down the function as props to the child component.
-3. Invoke the function in the child
+3. Invoke the function in the child.
-4. Send back up to parent as props
+4. Send data back up to the parent as props.
 5. Voila!
+You've just created inverse data flow.

 ## Conclusion